| AS QUICK AS CAN BE based on

 "This is Princess Artemisia of the Spanish Lowlands," Lee said forcefully, " a recruit to the Seattle Metropolitan Police Department and under my supervision.
 Now tell me what's happened here.
 I understand one of you is a doctor?"

-The other well-dressed woman came forward.
+A second well-dressed woman came forward.
 "Dr. Barbara Reason."

 "Thank you.
-Would you fill me in, doctor?"
+Would you fill me in?"

 "If you'll just come this way," said the doctor. |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

-| Lee climbed onto the stage.
+Lee climbed onto the stage.
 At stage center, a long table had been put to use.
 The lights were low and the gas smell heavy.
-The body, covered with old army blankets, remained very much a body.
+The body, while covered with old army blankets, remained very much a body.

-"And this is?"
+"And this is?"asked Lee.

-"Koa Youngblood.
+"Koa Youngblood, the actress.
 The door of her dressing room was locked and although your brave little recruit dragged her out, there was no chance.
 I was sitting in the front, here because Jill's a friend of mine and had asked me to the Gatesian Ball afterwards.
 In my opinion, this was unquestionably suicide, done in exactly the flamboyant way you would expect of this sad misguided creature.
 I was her treating physician, you know."

 "No. We were careful.
 Still nasty to breathe.
 No windows.
 Even though the gas is off at the main and the double doors are open.
 Unbearable."

 They entered the passageway.
 "Life threatening," said the doctor.
-"I'll wait here and you'd better keep close to the floor if you go in.
+"I'll wait here, and you'd better keep close to the floor if you go in.
 First room on the right.
 Can't miss it.
 They had to break the lock."

 "Pretty self-evident, right?" asked the doctor, unprofessionally.

-The next room was similar but of a reverse design and smaller.
+The next room was similar to the murder room but of a reverse design and smaller.
 Dressing tables and heaters were identical and back to back.
 The heater in this room was also turned on, brass nozzle parallel to the floor.
 Lee took the time to look it over carefully.
 Nothing unusual.
 Lead-in pipe, flexible metal tube and rubber connection, all in what looked to be good working order.
-There was another tap in the pipe and Lee removed the tube and studied the fittings.
+There was another tap in the pipe, and Lee removed the tube and studied the fittings.
 Everything seemed okay.
 She baggied and pocketed a tube fitting, careful of a whitish stain with a tiny grayish blue thread attached -- possibly packing material.
 No powder spilled on the carpet.
-She looked once more around the room and read the card on the door as she left: "Ms. Carol Dailey".
+She looked once more around the room and read the card on the door as she left: "Ms. Carol Knight".

-Lee examined the gas heaters in both these rooms, especially the connections.
+Lee examined the gas heaters in both these rooMs., especially the connections.

 "Nothing wrong with the heaters, is there?" asked earnest Dr. Reason.